 Radiation Therapy Consultation

-After you have been referred by your urologist for a radiation consultation, you will meet with Dr. Richard Garza to discuss your case and whether radiation is the most appropriate course of action for you.
-This appointment will be longer than most as Dr. Garza will be asking questions and sharing a great deal of information with you.
+After you have been referred by your urologist for a radiation consultation, you will meet with one of our Radiation Oncologists to discuss your case and whether radiation is the most appropriate course of action for you.
+This appointment will be longer than most as the doctor will be asking questions and sharing a great deal of information with you.

 Here is some information that will help make this appointment more productive: